 Selling and manufacturing in foreign countries subjects us to additional risks not present with our domestic operations, as we are operating in business and regulatory environments in which we have limited experience and that may impose materially different requirements.
 Further, the geographic distance from our headquarters in Irvine, California, compounds the difficulties of maintaining a manufacturing operation in the PRC.
 For instance, we may not be able to maintain the desired amount of control over production capacity and timing, inventory levels, product quality, delivery schedules, manufacturing yields or costs.
 Moreover, we will need to continue to overcome language and cultural barriers to effectively conduct these international operations.
 Failures in any of these areas could result in legal consequences or production delays and increased turnaround times, which could adversely affect our business.
-In addition, changes to the labor or other laws of the PRC or the economic and political conditions in the PRC, including increased industrialization in recent years, could increase the costs of employing a local workforce or conducting our manufacturing operations in the PRC.
+In addition, changes to the labor or other laws of the PRC or the economic and political conditions in the PRC, including increased industrialization in recent years, natural disasters, public health crises, including the occurrence of a contagious disease or illness, such as COVID-19, and other catastrophic events, could increase the costs of employing a local workforce or conducting our manufacturing operations in the PRC.
 Any of these factors could negatively impact any cost savings we experience from locating our manufacturing facility in the PRC.
 Additionally, our management has limited experience creating or overseeing foreign operations generally, and the ongoing administration and operation of our PRC facility may require substantial amounts of time and attention by our management team, particularly if we encounter operational, legal or cultural difficulties or disruptions at our PRC facility.

-To date, all of our net product revenues have been denominated in U.S. dollars.
-In the future, however, some of our net product revenues may be denominated in Chinese Renminbi ("RMB").
+To date, all of our net product sales have been denominated in U.S. dollars.
+In the future, however, some of our net product sales may be denominated in Chinese Renminbi ("RMB").
 The Chinese government controls the procedures by which RMB is converted into other currencies, which generally requires government consent.
 As a result, RMB may not be freely convertible into other currencies at all times.
 If the Chinese government institutes changes in currency conversion procedures or imposes additional restrictions on currency conversion, our operations and our operating results could be negatively impacted.
 In addition, Chinese law imposes restrictions on the movement of funds outside of the PRC.
 If we need or decide to repatriate funds from our Chinese operations, we would be required to comply with the procedures and regulations of applicable Chinese law, and any failure to so comply could adversely affect our liquidity and financial condition.
 Further, if we are able to repatriate funds from our Chinese operations, these funds would be subject to U.S. taxes.
 In addition, fluctuations in the exchange rate between RMB and U.S. dollars may adversely affect our expenses, the value of our assets and liabilities and the comparability of our period-to-period results.